Iretha/design-patterns/src/com/smdev/creational/object_pool/object-pool.md

 This is achieved by reusing the instances of stateless objects, that will be kept in a pool in the memory.

 You should consider using an Object Pool when:

 1) Creating a new instance is an expensive operation

 2) New instances are created often

 3) The number of the instances, that are used at the same time is low (even limited)

-**Don't use the Object Pool Design Pattern, if you are not 100% sure, that there is no other way to achieve your goal!**

 Glossary:
 - Reusable - the resource we are going to reuse instead of creating new instance every time